First Pack Meeting is September 20!

 In February, when Scouting celebrates its “birthday,” packs across the country hold blue and gold banquets.
 In nearly all packs, the banquet is a very special event.

-Boys in the fourth and fifth grades become Webelos Scouts.
-Webelos Scouts do more advanced activities to get ready to graduate into Boy Scouting.
+Children in the fourth and fifth grades become Webelos Scouts.
+Webelos Scouts do more advanced activities to get ready to graduate into Scouting.
 Webelos Scouts get to work on the five required Webelos adventures and choose two of the 18 elective adventures that are shared by the Webelos and Arrow of Light ranks.

 Arrow of Light

 The highest rank in Cub Scouting is the Arrow of Light rank, which you will begin working on as a Webelos Scout.
-It is the only Cub Scout badge that you can wear on the Boy Scout uniform.
+It is the only Cub Scout badge that you can wear on the Scouts BSA uniform.
 As you work on the Arrow of Light rank, you practice outdoor skills, get physically fit, and learn more about citizenship and working with others.
 All of these things prepare you for the next stage of Scouting.